 The Center for Aerosol Impacts on the Chemistry of the Environment is an NSF-funded UCSD chemistry center headed by Dr. Kimberly Prather.
 After taking an Atmospheric Chemistry course in Fall 2019, I took an opportunity to volunteer in their lab, supervised by grad student Kathryn Mayer.
 I worked on Kathryn's project studying dimethyl-sulfide oxidation, using the PAM-OFR aerosol chamber.
-It was my first real lab experience (outside of classes) and my only involvement in atmospheric chemistry, before I shifted to work that aligns better with my interests.
+It was my first real lab experience (outside of classes) and my only involvement in atmospheric chemistry, before I shifted to physical oceanography work.
 Here's some info on what I learned:

 Background literature suggested that dimethyl-sulfide at the ocean surface oxidized mainly into methanesulfonic acid (MSA) and non-sea-salt sulfates, which were found to be present in resulting aerosol particles.
 Bates et al. (1992) suggested that the resulting ratio of MSA to nss-sulfates was 6.8%, and our main focus was to write a technical paper trying to replicate these results using the PAM-OFR aerosol chamber, to test whether or not it would be a viable instrument to simulate the marine headspace environment (the atmosphere just above the ocean surface).